Last Updated on: 30th June 2023, 10:52 am

 Sounds Due to Light Stimulation

-- Placing a cover over your bird cage
+- Placing a cover over the cage.

 Why Are My Parakeets So Loud?

-Parakeets Squawking at Each Other
+Parakeets Squawking At Each Other

 Playing vs. Fighting

 Parakeets that get along will preen each other’s bodies, faces, and beaks to express affection.
 If you see the parakeets nipping at each other’s feet while making loud squawking noises, they’re fighting.

 Sometimes a parakeet is far too loud.
 Maybe you’re trying to put a baby to sleep or want peace.
 Fortunately, there are ways to get a parakeet to settle down:

 A parakeet dissatisfied with its current surroundings may be vocal.
 In this scenario, move its cage to a different room.
 Ideally, this will be quieter, so the parakeet won’t be disturbed.